cafjs/caf_presentations/programming/slides.md

 Keeping a consistent internal state

-* for several years,
+* for several years
-* with a billion CAs,
+* with a billion CAs
-* programmed by back-end newbies.
+* programmed by back-end newbies

 ---
 ### CAF.js ACTORS TO THE RESCUE